-Use Redis for default cache
+Configure Redis for default and page cache

 Commerce provides command-line options to configure the Redis page and default caching.
 Although you can configure caching by editing the <Commerce-install-dir>app/etc/env.php file, using the command line is the recommended method, especially for initial configurations.
 The command line provides validation, ensuring the configuration is syntactically correct.

-You must install Redis before continuing.
+Install Redis before continuing.

 Configure Redis default caching